 There are two primary categories of medical malpractice: errors of commission (a negligent act) and omission (failure to act).
 Many injuries are caused by a physician not paying attention, or too many physicians being involved in a patient’s care and everyone relying on someone else to be in charge.
 If you are a resident of West Chester and a victim of medical practice then, an experienced medical malpractice attorney in Chester will have the ability to review your medical records and determine what happened and who is to blame.

 There is a range of injuries for which you can recover if you have been injured.
 Some injuries are easy to put into black and white, such as medical bills and loss of income.
 Other recoverable injuries include pain and suffering, disfigurement, and loss of life’s pleasures.

 The most devastating cases involve injuries relating to childbirth.
 In this day and age, many problems are easily preventable.
 Sadly, an injury caused by an obstetrician, midwife, or other medical provider can have lifelong effects.

 IMPORTANT: Any personal injury claim is governed by the applicable Statute of Limitations in Pennsylvania or any other jurisdiction where you choose to bring suit.
 The Statute of Limitations governs how much time you have to file a lawsuit after you knew or should have known you were injured.
 If you do not bring suit within the prescribed Statute of Limitations, your suit may be forevermore barred.
-Therefore, you will want to contact an attorney as soon as possible to make sure you don’t lose any rights to recovery.
+Therefore, you will want to contact a medical malpractice lawyer in Chester as soon as possible to make sure you don’t lose any rights to recovery.